ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

   executed in parallel - essentially making it as if the callbacks in the group were executed by a SingleThreadedExecutor.
-* Reentrant Callback Group allows the executor to schedule and execute the group's callbacks in any way the it sees fit, without restrictions.
+* Reentrant Callback Group allows the executor to schedule and execute the group's callbacks in any way it sees fit, without restrictions.
   This means that, in addition to different callbacks being run parallel to each other, different instances of the same callback may also be executed concurrently.